Efficient Techniques for Low-Rank Tensor Approximation and Applications in Robust Object Detection: Proposed Randomized Fixed-Precision Algorithms

-\section{Proposed randomized fixed-precision algorithms}
+\section{Proposed Randomized Fixed-Precision Algorithms}

-Randomized fixed-precision algorithms for tensors are referred to as algorithms that can automatically estimate an appropriate/optimal tensor rank and the corresponding low-rank tensor approximation.
-These algorithms have crucial applications when we have no knowledge about the data's rank or when estimating it is difficult.
-In such scenarios, one needs to estimate the optimal rank and the corresponding low tubal rank approximation for a prescribed error approximation bound.
+Randomized fixed-precision algorithms for tensors automatically estimate an appropriate/optimal tensor rank and the corresponding low-rank tensor approximation.
+These algorithms are crucial when we have no knowledge of the data's rank or when estimating it is difficult.
+In such scenarios, one needs to estimate the optimal rank and the corresponding low-rank approximation for a prescribed error bound.
+To proceed, we formally define a fixed-precision approximation and the adaptive rank estimation process.